Voggastur/full-stack-framework-project/README.md

 ### III.
 Manual Testing: <a name="Testing4"></a>

+* Website loads upon clicking the heroku link.

+* Favicon loads in browser tab

+* Check that navlinks in navbar links to appropriate link

+* Clicking a product links to correct product_detail page

+* Footer display correctly, and social media buttons in footer links to correct pages

+* toast messages appear when:
+    logging in, logging out, adding review, updating review, deleting review, adding question, updating question, deleting question,
+    adding answer, updating answer, deleting answer, adding product, registering user, and updating userprofile.

+* bag works as intended: when clicking add to bag on a product, bag should fill up with the selected quantity of selected item.

+* items can be removed or increased/decreased in quantity in bag view

+* user can register, and userprofile will be automatically created upon creation

+* user can log in

+* userprofile can be accessed only after logging in

+* logged in user can add reviews to products

+* logged in users can add questions to faq

+* logged in user can logout

+* reviews posted by specific user can be edited by the same user, and not another user

+* questions posted by specific user can be edited by same user, and not another user

+* Contact form sends me an email upon submit

+* Elements scale down and up accordingly in different view widths

+* Stripe elements appear in Checkout app

+* Checkout works as intended and returns stripe webhook

+* edit question view shows form fields as intended

+* edit review shows form fields as intended

+* edit answer shows form fields as intended

+* admin can add or remove products from the store

 <a href="#TableContents">Back to Table of Contents</a>
 <hr>

 ## 6. Deployment <a name="Deployment"></a>

+To deploy this project I had to create an account on Heroku Then I created a Heroku app called salomos_apparel
+In the Resources tab I commissioned Heroku postgres for use as database In the settings tab I clicked reveal config vars and entered the following variables from each respective source:

+* DJANGO_SECRET_KEY "XXX"
+* AWS_ACCESS_KEY_ID "XXX"
+* AWS_SECRET_ACCESS_KEY "XXX"
+* AWS_STORAGE_BUCKET_NAME "AWS Bucket name"
+* STRIPE_PUBLIC_KEY "XXX"
+* STRIPE_SECRET_KEY "XXX"
+* STRIPE_WH_SECRET	"XXX"
+* EMAIL_HOST_PASS "password generated by Gmail for connecting third party service"
+* EMAIL_HOST_USER	"the connected email"
+* USE_AWS "True"

+A requirements.txt file was created to let Heroku know the python dependencies needed to deploy the project I typed the following in git bash terminal pip3 freeze > requirements.txt

+Then I created a Procfile and entered the following in it
+web: gunicorn salomo.wsgi:application

+Make migrations by typing
+python3 manage.py makemigrations

+Create tables in database by typing python3 manage.py migrate

+Then I went to the deploy tab in heroku and connected to my github repository,
+then I selected enable automatic deploys in the automatic deployment section, and made sure master branch was selected.

+And then for the final time I typed git push which pushed the code to heroku thanks to the above automated deploy setting in heroku.

+In the bottom of the build view on heroku, the link for the deployed website can be found,
+I clicked the link and could see the deployed website on heroku.

+Deploy finished.

 <a href="#TableContents">Back to Table of Contents</a>